Slowdeb/Tryhackme/Mustacchio.md

 ![gobuster](https://user-images.githubusercontent.com/76821053/186258583-84e51d26-ff8c-446b-86bd-00246df49f6b.png)

-We can now start browsing the directories found with “gobuster”.
+We can start browsing the directories found by “gobuster” to see what we can find.

 There is a robots.txt file but it is empty: